soomtong/blititor/app/furion/readme.md

 3. make app's theme folder
 4. prepare html files and another assets
 5. change values in theme.json
+6. assign some static page
+7. assign some modules method. like a sign in feature
-6. combine modules in app's router
+8. combine other modules in app's router

 ### History